-- 1. Which party is the problem's source: the client or the server? - HTTP APIs traditionally employ the 4xx status codes to indicate client problems and 5xx to indicate server problems (with the exception of the 404 code, which is an uncertainty status). - 2.
+- 1. Which party is the problem's source: client or server?
+HTTP APIs traditionally employ the 4xx status codes to indicate client problems, 5xx to indicate server problems (with the exception of the 404 code, which is an uncertainty status). - 2.
 If the error is caused by a server, is there any sense to repeat the request?
-If yes, then when?

-3. If the error is caused by a client, is it resolvable, or not?
+If yes, then when? - 3.
+If the error is caused by a client, is it resolvable, or not?